zolaemil/hello-tinygo/src/microbit/README.md

 Build and deploy:

-`tinygo build -o=/Volumes/MICROBIT/blink.hex -target=microbit examples/microbit-blink`
+`tinygo build -o=/Volumes/MICROBIT/blink.hex -target=microbit microbit-blink.go`

 (Replace `Volumes/MICROBIT` with the path to the mounted Micro:bit on your system)